Teraku/Skill-Overhaul/README.md

 ######Ghost
 * Moving Target now increases movement speed based on your detection risk.
 * Nine Lives Ace now additionally guarantees a self-revive on your first down.
-* SMG Specialist gives a 20% damage boost to SMG's (credit to SC).
+* SMG Specialist gives a 20% damage boost to SMG's (thanks SC).

 ######Fugitive
 * Daredevil has been replaced with Moving Target.
 Basic version gives the old Daredevil Basic+Ace effects, Ace allows sprinting in any direction.